A Surrogate Shares her Transfer Experience

 Surrogacy: The Right Team

-Amanda believes that surrogacy is one of the most amazing experiences in life.
+Amanda believes that the surrogacy process is one of the most amazing experiences in life.
 Over the years, a new generation of third-party reproductive medical advances has made huge strides to help those who couldn’t have children previously to become the parents they always wanted to be.

 “With the right team, positivity, and faith; anything is possible,” she said.
 “When people ask me about my two journeys, I tell them that dreams can and will come true through surrogacy.”